zvxzdx/runeforge-wiki-ru/specific-guide/mapskin/basic-mapskin-guide.md

 **Worlds Textures & potential future**

 With the current 2024 worlds, Riot changed the filetype of the ground textures into .tex, which means you need to convert them back into tex once u saved them as .dds.
-This can be done with [tex2dds](#tools)
+This can be done with [tex2dds](#tools).

+#### Terrain & Mob textures

+Since this is a beginners guide, editing those textures is a bit more complicated.
+In theory you can still just edit them in any 2D editing software with filters for example.
+However if you plan on doing more than a simple "mood change" you need to manually edit them with e.g. [Substance Painter](/core-guides/tools#texturing).

+Alternatively, change the model and texture manually, just make sure they don't have animations which need to be changed aswell.

+> Regardless, this exceeds this guide and will be declared more detailed in another guide in the future.
+In the meantime you can check out any 3D editing guide to get more knowledge on how to edit 3D Models & our Texturing guides for more detailed info about painting models.